sartajbalti/DataScienceFull/README.md

  DataScienceWithPython

 ## Get started with Data Science with Python
-An engaging journey to become a [Data Scientist](https://www.learnpythonwithrune.org/data-science-2/) with Python
+An engaging journey to become a Data Scientist

 ## TL;DR
-- Download all Jupyter Notebooks from repo ([zip-file-download](https://github.com/LearnPythonWithRune/DataScienceWithPython/archive/refs/heads/main.zip)).
-- Unzip download (main.zip) an appropriate place.

 - Launch Ananconda and start JuPyter Notebook ([Install it from here if needed](https://www.anaconda.com/products/individual))
 - Open the first Notebook from download.
 - Start watching the first video lesson ([YouTube](https://localhost)).